 1. Create your bank business account

-The next step is to decide how you are going to track your business income and expenses.
-In other words, you need to choose the accounting method that will fit your business needs.
-Basically, you can choose either single-entry or double-entry accounting.
+The next step is to decide how you’re going to track your business income and expenses.
+In other words, you need to choose the accounting method that’ll fit your business needs.

-The single-entry method supposes entering each transaction only once.
+The single-entry method suggests entering each transaction only once.
 For example, upon a sale, you record the sum of the purchase in your account.
-It’s a rather simple method of accounting that doesn’t provide for your inventory, for example, or supplies, etc. Thus it can suit only very small businesses with few transactions.
+It’s a rather simple method of bookkeeping that doesn’t provide for your inventory, for example.

 3. Set up accounts for recording transactions

-Ironically in accounting, the word “account” doesn’t mean your bank account but stands for the type of certain financial transactions, such as sales or payroll, etc. Learn more about payroll management, and how it can help your business.
+In accounting, the word “account” doesn’t mean your bank account but stands for certain types of financial transactions that include sales, payroll, and many more.

-The concept behind various accounts helps differentiate different types of transactions to help track all your incomes and expenses more efficiently.
-The major types of accounts comprise assets, liabilities, income, expenses, and equity.
+The concept behind various accounts helps differentiate various types of transactions to help track your income and expenses more efficiently.
+There are 5 major types of accounts and they comprise assets, liabilities, income, expenses, and equity.

-- The assets account includes the data on cash and resources that belong to a business.
-It includes cash, accounts receivable, equipment, inventory, supplies, real estate, etc.
+- The assets account includes the data about cash and resources that belong to a business.
+It comprises cash, accounts receivable, equipment, inventory, supplies, real estate, etc.

-- The liabilities account comprises all the obligations or debts that a business might have.
-They are accounts and interest payable, loans, etc.
+- The liabilities account comprises all the obligations or debts that a business might have, such as interest payable, loans, mortgage, etc.

 - The income account stands for business earnings – the cash a business gets through selling its products or services, including sales income, rental income, interest income, etc.